 The menu at Sanaa has several vegan options.
 The most famous of which is the Indian-style Bread Service.
 Do NOT skip this appetizer!
 It’s a MUST when dining at Sanaa.

-The Indian-Syle Bread Service is ($17) and comes with five pieces of vegan naan and nine accompaniments.
+The Indian-Syle Bread Service is ($21) and comes with five pieces of vegan naan (which must be requested, the regular bread service contains dairy) and nine accompaniments.
 The accompaniments include

 - Roasted Red Pepper Hummus